Digital Learning & BYOD

 Printing from Personal Devices

-Students are able to print from networked stations or by using webprinting from our start menu: start.westlake.school.nz.
+Students are able to print from school computers and their own laptops by using webprinting from our start menu: https://start.westlake.school.nz.

 Keeping safe online